 This Behaviour Management System is consistent across all year groups and is as follows:

 It’s GOOD to be GREEN

-All children start the day on GREEN unless they received an orange or red card in the last hour of the previous school day.
+All children start the day on GREEN unless they received an amber or red card in the last hour of the previous school day.